 Kappa Omicron Nu History

-Omicron Nu was founded in 1912 at Michigan Agricultural College, now Michigan State University, in East Lansing, Michigan.
+Omicron Nu founded at Michigan Agricultural College, now Michigan State University, in East Lansing, Michigan.
 At that time there were three academic programs at Michigan Agricultural College: agriculture and engineering for men and home economics for women.
 Maude Gilchrist, Dean of Home Economics, recognized that women did not have the same advantages and opportunities as men.
 Agriculture on the campus had Alpha Zeta to recognize high scholarship, and Tau Beta Pi was the honor society for engineering.
 Faculty members were familiar with other honor societies because Agnes Hunt was a Phi Beta Kappa member and Grace Stevens was a Sigma Xi member.
 So the Dean and the faculty decided to do something to recognize home economics scholarship.
 They formed Omicron Nu to set high standards for the newly emerging programs in home economics and to provide an incentive for scholarship.
 The purposes of promoting scholarship, research, and leadership were the motivating factors behind its expansion to other campuses across the country.